Documentation Index

 - Grant the application access to the following scopes:

-read:tickets,edit:tickets,read:customers - Save the application and copy the Client ID and Client Secret
+read:tickets,edit:tickets,read:customers - Copy the Client ID and Client Secret

 Connect Wirespeed to Halo ITSM